Deicing: Organics

-Environmental impacts and mitigation
+Environmental impact and mitigation

-Deicing salts such as sodium chloride or calcium chloride leach into natural waters, strongly affecting their salinity.
+De-icing agents pose significant environmental threat at airports.
+The benzotriazole- and tolyltriazole-based deicers are of particular interest.
+Even routine salts such as sodium chloride or calcium chloride leach into natural waters, affecting their salinity.

-Ethylene glycol and propylene glycol are known to exert high levels of biochemical oxygen demand (BOD) during degradation in surface waters.
+Ethylene glycol and propylene glycol exert high levels of biochemical oxygen demand (BOD) during degradation in surface waters.
 This process can adversely affect aquatic life by consuming oxygen needed by aquatic organisms for survival.
 Large quantities of dissolved oxygen (DO) in the water column are consumed when microbial populations decompose propylene glycol.

+Recycling

-Some airports recycle used deicing fluid, separating water and solid contaminants, enabling reuse of the fluid in other applications.
+Some airports recycle used de-icing fluid, separating water and solid contaminants, enabling reuse of the fluid in other applications.
 Other airports have an on-site wastewater treatment facility, and/or send collected fluid to a municipal sewage treatment plant or a commercial wastewater treatment facility.